-Portland bike tours let you see the city like a local, rolling through neighborhoods along this cycling-friendly city’s many bike paths, trails and lanes.
-Portland has more than 350 miles (563 km) of bike lanes, paths and low-traffic streets designated as “bike boulevards,” making cycling one of the best ways to see the city.
+Portland has more than 350 miles (563 km) of bike lanes, paths and low-traffic streets designated as “bike boulevards,” making Portland bike tours one of the best ways to see the city.
 Many of these bikeways run right through the heart of downtown and past popular attractions, shops and restaurants.

 Portland By Cycle from the Portland Bureau of Transportation offers free guided bike rides on Tuesday and Wednesday evenings in July and August, as well as other rides and classes in the spring and fall.
 These tours are all BYOB (bring your own bike).

 Local group Friends on Bikes offers regular group rides specifically for women, trans and gender non-conforming people of color.

 Rent a Bike

 For a true local experience, rent a bike and explore on your own.
 Necessary accessories — including a pump, a helmet, suggested routes and a bike bag — are included.
 Bike maps are available at the Portland Visitor Center in downtown’s Director Park or online.
 You’ll find cyclist-submitted tours at Ride Oregon Ride, and the Portland Bureau of Transportation lists their nine best rides around Portland.

 Green signs and painted road symbols designate the most popular bikeways in Portland.
 Mountain bikers will find an ample network of cool trails in Forest Park, a 5,157-acre (2,087 hectares) urban wilderness just 10 minutes from the city center.